This is the most comprehensive guide to treat & prevent dandruff or psoriasis.

 Treatment for dandruff

-If you have dandruff on your scalp then try to using OTC shampoos that contain different active ingredients that can help you to treat your scalp dandruff.
+If you have dandruff on your scalp then try using OTC shampoos that contain different active ingredients that can help you to treat your scalp dandruff.

 1. Zinc pyrithione